mittenchops/deaths-by-country/README.md

 Data is from [here](http://travel.state.gov/law/family_issues/death/death_600.html)

 The data is a little messy in the geographics.
-I did some Levenshtein matches to sync it with ISO codes, but there a fair number of data irregularities that made things hard--- where Levs didn't match, I ran the address through googlemaps api, which did a pretty good job of identifying the country.
+I did some Levenshtein matches to sync it with ISO codes, but there are a fair number of data irregularities that made things hard--- where Levs didn't match, I ran the address through googlemaps API, which did a pretty good job of identifying the country.

-Over the next couple of days, with my 1000 API calls per day, I'm going to go back to the original list and record lat-longs.
+Over the next couple of days, with my 1000 API calls per day, I'm going to go back to the original list and record lat-longs, so the actual accident sites, by city, will be available for mapping.

 The most useful item in this repo is probably output/useful.csv